spdx/spdx-spec/chapters/snippet-information.md

-# 9 Snippet information fields
+# 9 Snippet information section

 ## 9.1 Snippet SPDX identifier field <a name="9.1"></a>